Plant Science and Landscape Design

 Barry Tech | Natural and Agricultural | Plant Science and Landscape Design on Long Island

-The Horticultural Technology program is designed to introduce students to the art and science of horticulture and landscape design in preparation for a wide range of entry-level positions in the green industry and college studies at Farmingdale State College.
+The Plant Science and Landscape Design program is designed to introduce students to the art and science of horticulture and landscape design in preparation for a wide range of entry-level positions in the green industry and college studies at Farmingdale State College.

 Students Will Learn: